angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 ### Example for `effect()`: setting multipe things at once

-Consider the example below, where `effect()` is used to synchronize form fields based on the input signal `currentBook`.
+In the following example we use `effect()` to synchronize form fields based on the input signal `currentBook`.
-The API for reactive forms has not been updated to work hand in hand with signals, so we still need to patch the form as we have done in the past.
+The API for Reactive Forms has not yet been updated to work hand in hand with signals, so we still need to patch the form as we have done in the past.
 However, some improvements to the Reactive Forms API have already been promised.
 We also want to set another signal after we have patched the form.